ni/data-record-ad/docs/IO Plugin Tutorial.md

 ## Create Data Processor IO Plugin - Scaling Factor

+## Create Publishing Plugin - publish to gRPC client or some other simple UI element.
+### This could be TCP/IP, SystemLink, DataStreamGrpc Demo

 ## Modify Random Number Generator to Support a Plugin-Targeted gRPC Message